Stovent/CeDImu/README.md

 ## How to build

+You need a compiler that supports C++20 and wxWidgets 3.1.

 ### Build macros

 `ENABLE_LOG`: if defined, allows the library to print some messages in the console and the use of OnLogMemoryAccess callback (default: `OFF`).